zilliztech/zdoc/docs/tutorials/quick-start/install-sdks.md

 ## Install Java SDK{#install-java-sdk}

-You can use Apache Maven or Gradle/Grails to download the SDK.
-Its source code is hosted on [GitHub](https://github.com/milvus-io/milvus-sdk-java).
+Use Apache Maven or Gradle/Grails to obtain the SDK.
+Access the [source code on GitHub](https://github.com/milvus-io/milvus-sdk-java).

-- Apache Maven

-- Simply add the following to the dependencies in `pom.xml`.
+- For Apache Maven, append this to the `pom.xml` dependencies:

 ```xml
 <dependency>